afunnydev/tinysociety/content/articles/2018-12-21-tiny-house-financing-in-the-us.md

 ## Helpful Terms to Know

-Take a look at these commonly used financial terms and phrases to better understand your options.
+Take a look at these commonly used financial terms to better understand your options.

+* **FICO: **Fair Issac Corporation.
+Creates credit scores for use by lenders, and can affect the success of your loan application.
+* **Credit Score:** A number used to represent the creditworthiness of an individual.
+Most credit scores fall between 600 and 750, although some loan providers will accept lower scores.
+* **APR:** Annual Percentage Rate.
+The annual rate charged for accepting a loan.

 ## Ways to Finance Your Tiny House